Rafael-j-03/LP1Project2/README.md

 ### Objective of the Project:

-Implement a game calledd "Tragic: The Reckoning" in the form of application in console in C# 8.0/.NET 6.0.
+Implement a game called "Tragic: The Reckoning" in the form of application in console in C# 8.0/.NET 6.0.
 Using MVC (model view controller)

 ## Authored by